 - (2) Students may opt to meet the course foundation requirements by (a) taking these courses at the graduate level at Lindenwood or at another regionally accredited institution or (b) taking the equivalent undergraduate courses at Lindenwood or any regionally accredited institution.
 In either case, students must have received a grade of B or better in order to waive the foundation course. - (3) Students wishing to waive ACCT 51010, ECON 53081, or MGMT 56025 without a transcript showing equivalent coursework may attempt to do so by achieving a score of 70% or better on a diagnostic exam (one exam per course) prior to the start of the business program.
-To schedule an appointment to take this exam, contact the School of Business & Entrepreneurship. - (4) The prerequisite Academic Writing for Graduate Students may be required for any international student whose first language is not English, based on the results of the student's academic writing placement exam, taken prior to the start of the business program.
-The writing prerequisite course must be taken during the student's first term of the program.
+To schedule an appointment to take this exam, contact the School of Business and Entrepreneurship.